 As well as the parts that make up the gearing system (chainrings, cranks, cassette, front and rear derailleur, chain), a groupset will also include the gear shifters and brakes.

 On a new bike, the manufacturer will either specify all of a given groupset or mix and match between different ranges (for various reasons, but generally it comes down to price).

 Where Do Tiagra and 105 Sit In The Shimano Range?

-Well, Shimano’s lowest cost range is called Sora.
+Well, Shimano’s lowest cost range is called Claris.
+Then Sora.
 Tiagra sits above that, followed by 105.